different-ai/obsidian-ava/README.md

 	- [ ] remove unused commands
 	- [ ] remove dead code
 	- [ ] add tests
+- [x] feat: Generate tags for your notes based on your pattern of tagging notes ✅ 2022-12-13

 ### Phase 1 - Power to the people
 - [ ] Create a dockerized version (should favor docker if available)